Incubation periods under various anti-retroviral therapies in homogeneous mixing and age-structured dynamical models: A theoretical approach: Conditional probabilities

 We call $F$ the convolution of $h$ and $G$.
 Suppose the above $h$ and $G$ represent the infection density and incubation period distribution function; then the convolution of $h$ and $G$ represents the cumulative number of disease cases reported (or observed), and is given by

-The kind of convolution in (\ref{2.3}) was used to estimate the number of AIDS cases for the first time by Brookmeyer and Gail (1988).
+This kind of convolution in (\ref{2.3}) was used to estimate the number of AIDS cases for the first time by \cite{BaG88}.
 Information on $G$ may not be available for some populations.
-In such situations, $G$ has been estimated through deconvolution from the information available on $h*G$ and $h$ ( Rao and Kakehashi, 2004, 2005).
+In such situations, $G$ has been estimated through deconvolution from the information available on $h*G$ and $h$ \cite{RaoASRS2004,RaoASRS2005-1}.
 In this section we will construct conditional probabilities for each \emph{drug type} and express the function that maximizes $\bold B$.
 These kind of conditional probabilities derived for the \emph{drug} \emph{type} were not available earlier for the incubation periods when the total number of reported disease cases were considered.
 Note that $h*G$ is the cumulative number of disease cases.

 Let $X_{0},X_{1},X_{2},...,X_{n-k},...,X_{n-l},...,X_{n-m},...,X_{n}$ be the disease cases available in the time intervals $[U_{i-1},U_{i})$ for $i=0,1,2,...n-k,...n-l,...(n-m)+1,...n+1.$ Suppose $\bold E$ is the event of diagnosis of disease after the first infection at $T_{0}.$ Let $\bold E=\left\{ E_{0},E_{1},E_{2},E_{3}\right\} $ and $E_{0}$ occurs in the interval $[U_{0},U_{n-k})$, $E_{1}$ (or $E_{2}$) in $[U_{n-k},U_{n-l})$ (or $[U_{n-l},U_{n-m})$) and $E_{3}$ in $[U_{n-m},U_{n}).$ Now $D,$ the cumulative number of disease cases up to time $U_{n},$ can be expressed from (\ref{2.3}) as follows: